dobri1408/dobri1408/readme.md

  <summary><h3>EAU DE WEB</h3></summary>
  <h4>Position: Junior Web Developer</h4>
   <h5>🕒 Full Time Job </h5>
-  I am working full-time at EAU DE WEB, where I am developing software for the European Environment Agency using React and Python.
-Also, I am working with Volto, which is a CMS frontend from the Plone CMS Open Source community.
-This means, that I am contributing open source, by modifying Volto or extending it.
+ I work full-time at EAU DE WEB, developing software for the European Environment Agency using React and Python.
+Also, I am working with Volto, a CMS frontend from the Plone CMS Open Source community.
+This means I am contributing open source by modifying Volto or extending it.
  </details>
  <details>
  <summary><h3>Plone Contributor</h3></summary>
  <h4>Position: Web Developer Contributor</h4>
-  I am contributing to Plone Open Source CMS, via my Job,  by fixing bugs or extend the functionalities.
-I am also happy to help others that want to learn the Plone ecosystem with my limited knowledge about it.
+ I am contributing to Plone Open Source CMS, via my Job, by fixing bugs or extending the functionalities.
+I am also happy to help others who want to learn about the Plone ecosystem with my limited knowledge.
  </details>
  <details>

  <summary><h3>Freelancer & Side Projects Work</h3></summary>
-  To time to time, I like to help people with software, so I created the Uclass organization which is making software on demand, it's a really small think, but hopefully can grow.
+ I like to help people with software from time to time, so I created the Uclass organization, which makes software on demand.
+It's a small think but hopefully can grow.
- One Exemple of a side project is a management system for a school.
-This can be found at: https://maniera-managment-app-develop.vercel.app/ The password is develop
+ One example of a side project is a management system for a school.
+This can be found at: https://maniera-managment-app-develop-omega.vercel.app/ .
+The password is develop
  </details>